 While reviewing images located on a page, make sure they have ALT text.
 When a visitor using a special screen reader or similar device visits your site, the ALT text will be read to them giving them an indication about what that image is.
 Listed below is a series of questions that will help you ensure your images are ADA compliant:

-- Are there any background graphics, watermark, etc?
+- Are there any background graphics, watermarks, etc?

 Remove background graphics, watermarks, etc.